lupuleasa-core/Dota2-TheCore-Config-Engine/README.md

 4. Place the "570" folder inside of "Steam\userdata\ [Your 9 digit Steam ID here] " and overwrite.

 5. Restart your computer.
-D2SpaceModifier.exe will run in the background but will be inactive unless you have DotA 2 running and are "alt-tabbed" into it.
+D2SpaceModifier.exe will run in the background but will be inactive unless you have DotA 2 running and are "Alt-tabbed" into it.

 6. Launch DotA 2 and customize to your liking.